Mistralys/mailcode/README.md

 {shownumber: $MONTH "1000:##"}
 ```

-The amount of hashes determines the target length of the number.
-This example will add a zero-padding of `2`, meaning a `5` will be shown as `05`.
+The number of hashes determines the target length of the number.
+This example
+will add a zero-padding of `2`, meaning a `5` will be shown as `05`.

 #### Absolute numbers